-Vertical video has won so much Samsung made a concert stage optimized for your phone
+Vertical video has won so much, Samsung made a concert stage optimized for your phone

 No matter what kind of music it is, the concert experience has always had its staples.
 You’ve got the people up front singing every lyric.
 You get a little audience-artist call and response.
 You’ve got those joy-crying as their emotions get the best of them.
 And those yarfing in the back corner after being overserved.

-Over the last decade, another universal occurrence has emerged: Holding up cellphones where once fans held up lighters.
+Over the past decade, another universal occurrence has emerged: holding up cellphones where once fans held up lighters.

 Whether you’re pro or con on the practice, what’s clear is that most concert stages don’t fit perfectly into the frame of most cellphones.
 Earlier this week, Samsung experimented with remedying that situation by building a stage especially optimized to look good in vertical video.
 The band was on one level.
 The dancers were on another.
 And UK pop star Mabel was on yet another.